sigami/wp-embed-facebook/wp-embed-facebook/readme.txt

 = Premium extension =
 * "Elegant" custom embeds theme
-* Embed full event shortcode
 * Embed full fan page shortcode
-* Embed events with address and admins
 * Embed albums with more that 100 photos
-* Embed all upcoming events of a fan page
-* mbed personal data
 * Features cooking
     * Shortcode creator
     * Special templates for albums and pages